gabrielpsp/Rom-Inspector-pak/README.md

 Tools installed: minui-list, jq, identify from the .pak

 🔮 Future Plans
-Enhanced compatibility with additional systems and formats.
+- Enhanced compatibility with additional systems and formats.

-Performance improvements for large collections.
+- Performance improvements for large collections.

+- Other tools

-Bug fixes
+- Bug fixes

 🤝 Contribute
 Fork, test, and share your suggestions to help ROM Inspector evolve!